 New Hope Children’s Hostel

-This partnership will greatly reduce the untold suffering that children experience as they try to access cancer treatment.
-Currently children from all over can only get access to cancer treatment at the Uganda Cancer Institute in Kampala.
+Currently children from all over Uganda can only get access to cancer treatment at the Uganda Cancer Institute (UCI) in Kampala.
 Many children receiving out-patient treatment are forced to spend 2-3 months residing on the verandas of the cancer wards as they receive their chemotherapy treatment.
-This is mainly because they cannot afford accommodation and food in the nearby hotels, guest houses etc. Some children therefore fail to start or complete their treatment due to the costs.
+This is because they cannot afford accommodation and food during treatment.
+Often many fail to start or complete their treatment due to the costs.

-Together with Kindern Erine Chance and Red , we are very excited to be at the forefront of such an important service and we hope that this program sets a precedent for more nursing homes and hostels for children with cancer.
+We are very excited to be at the forefront of such an important service and we hope that this program sets a precedent for more nursing homes and hostels for children with cancer.
+You can go to our New Hope website to find out more.